epfl-ada/ada-2024-project-fadadudata2024/docs/index.markdown

     <!-- </div> -->
   </div>

-<span style="font-family: 'Times New Roman', cursive;font-size: 1.2em;">This project tackles global humor like a foodie facing an all-you-can-eat dessert buffet: on one side, American comedy—generous with gags and explosions; on the other, European laughter—sometimes as refined as a delicate pastry, sometimes as bold as a strong espresso.
+This project tackles global humor like a foodie facing an all-you-can-eat dessert buffet: on one side, American comedy—generous with gags and explosions; on the other, European laughter—sometimes as refined as a delicate pastry, sometimes as bold as a strong espresso.
 By exploring the CMU Movie Summary Corpus and OMDB data, we’ll dive into storylines, the variety of actors, box-office success, and rich critiques.
 Our mission?
 To understand what makes audiences laugh out loud from one continent to another.
-By telling this story, we hope to highlight the rich diversity of humor around the world and show how laughter can be universal, yet shaped by specific cultural factors. 🤹‍♀🍰 </span>
+By telling this story, we hope to highlight the rich diversity of humor around the world and show how laughter can be universal, yet shaped by specific cultural factors. 🤹‍♀🍰
 <br><br>